dotnet/designs/proposed/activity-improvements.md

 #### 2. Activity collection can be filtered with a predicate on name

 We are assuming that most Activity information is desirable by default, but the monitoring agent should be able to filter out noisy or problematic instrumentation.
-Each Activity has a name and the agent should be able to efficiently decide if it wants the telemetry given the name.
+The agent can efficiently decide if it wants to listen to Activities which created from specific source/Component (ActivitySource).

 #### 3. Activity needs API representations of OpenTelemetry Span concepts